openshift-labs/learn-katacoda/middleware/middleware-kafka/kafka-debezium/03-streaming-data-from-database.md

-The last step to do is to create a link between Debezium and a source MySQL database.
+Our final step is to create a link between Debezium and a MySQL database source.

-As we mentioned in the previous step, we can interact with the Connect node using AMQ streams custom resources.
+As we mentioned in the previous step, we use AMQ Streams custom resources to interact with the Kafka Connect node.

+So let's create a `KafkaConnector` custom resource that will register a MySQL source database to the Debezium MySQL connector.

-### Create a KafkaConnector
+### Create a KafkaConnector resource

-To register the source we need to create a KafkaConnector resource.An example registration resource is part of the evironment - `kafka-connector.yaml`{{open}}.
+We'll use the following registration resource, which is included in the scenario environment: `kafka-connector.yaml`{{open}}.

-To register the database source execute the following command:
+Enter the following command to register the database source:

 ``oc -n debezium apply -f /root/projects/debezium/kafka-connector.yaml``{{execute interrupt}}

-Check the Connect's log file to see that the registration has succeeded and change data capture has started:
+Check the Kafka Connect log file to verify that the registration succeeded and that Debezium started:

 ``oc logs -f deploy/debezium-connect``{{execute}}

-You should see an output similar to the this:
+The command should return output similar to the following example:

 ```bash
 ...